Dan Gertler

-Dan Gertler (דן גרטלר; born 23 December 1973) is an Israeli billionaire businessman in natural resources and the founder and president of the DGI (Dan Gertler International) group of companies.
-Until 2022, his group had mining and oil interests in the Democratic Republic of the Congo (DRC), and has invested in diamonds, iron ore, gold, cobalt, copper, agriculture, and banking.
-As of 2025 his fortune was estimated at $1.5 billion by Forbes.

-Biography
+Dan Gertler (דן גרטלר; born 23 December 1973) is an Israeli businessman.
+He has been a subject to U.S. trade sanctions.
+He was accused by the Central Intelligence Agency of receiving illegal kickbacks in violation of U.S. sanctions against Iraq.

+Career

-Dan Gertler is the grandson of Moshe Schnitzer, first president and co-founder of the Israel Diamond Exchange, and the winner of the Israel Prize in 2004.
-His family was involved in cutting and merchandising diamonds.
-Gertler was initiated into the diamond trade early on by his father and grandfather.
-At the age of 22, he opened his own diamond business.
+Dan Gertler is the grandson of Moshe Schnitzer, the former president of Israel Diamond Exchange.
+His family was involved in cutting and merchandising diamonds, and at the age of 22, he opened his own diamond business.
+In 1996, he founded the Dan Gertler International.

-Business career

-In 1996, he founded the Dan Gertler International (DGI) group of companies.

-Dan Gertler International (DGI)

-International Diamond Industries-Congo (IDI-Congo)

-After gaining experience with purchasing and marketing artisanally mined diamonds from the DRC, Gertler started negotiations to establish a partnership with the Societé Minière de Bakwanga (MIBA), a DRC state-controlled diamond mine operator.
-Through his friendship with the young Joseph Kabila, Gertler was introduced to his father Laurent Kabila, then-president of the Democratic Republic of the Congo (DRC), in 2000.

 From September 2000 through April 2001, Gertler had the sole right to buy "all diamonds produced in territory under the control of the Congolese Government", for which he had paid Kabila $20 million.
-He ran a quasi "comptoir" in the DRC with International Diamond Industries-Congo (IDI-Congo), the affiliate of his Israeli firm, IDI-Diamonds Industry.
-IDI-Congo received 70 percent of the profits and the Congolese Government received 30 percent, which included the state diamond producer, MIBA, and all diamonds sold by private businesses.
-The deal was to "regulate and certify the origins of its diamonds under new UN requirements intended to weed out blood diamonds" and diamond smuggling.
-Even with the IDI-Congo monopoly offering below-market prices for diamonds, the Congo received a greater percentage of diamond revenues than before the monopoly was in place.
+He ran a quasi "comptoir" in the Congo his Israeli firm and affiliates.
+His firm received 70 percent of the profits and the Congolese Government received 30 percent, which included the state diamond producer, MIBA, and all diamonds sold by private businesses.
+His business was described as a monopoly.

 After Laurent Kabila's assassination in January 2001, Gertler briefly lost influence in the Congo.
-In April 2001, Laurent's son and successor, Joseph Kabila, revoked IDI's monopoly.
-DRC diamond producers shut out of the IDI monopoly had been unhappy with the monopoly, and the International Monetary Fund had encouraged the country to liberalize the diamond industry.
-Gertler soon managed to reestablish a relationship with Joseph Kabila, becoming increasingly close socially, to the point that, in 2006, Kabila invited him to his wedding.
+In April 2001, Laurent's son and successor, Joseph Kabila, revoked IDI's monopoly, and the International Monetary Fund encouraged the country to liberalize the diamond industry.
+Gertler reestablished relationship with Joseph Kabila, eventually to the point of being invited to Kabila's wedding in 2006.

-By 2009, DGI group was one of the largest wholesale distributors of rough and polished diamonds in the world.
-The group spans mining, manufacturing and sales operations.